eduardogomes/wp-xplat-cli/README.md

 6. Create, Copy and safely store the [access token](https://developers.facebook.com/docs/workplace/integrations/custom-integrations/permissions#appaccesstoken) that's shown to you.
 You'll need this when making API calls.

 7. Configure your environment variables.
-You will need to set the data on the ```.env``` file in the root directory with
+You will need to set the data on the ```.env``` file in your local wp-chatbot-boilerplate-node folder

 ```
 NODE_ENV=development
-PAGE_ACCESS_TOKEN=Bearer <access token, created on step 6>
+PAGE_ACCESS_TOKEN=Bearer <access token, created on step 6 in the format "Bearer TOKEN">
 VERIFY_TOKEN= <a unique string to identity your bot, e.g.: dev-workshop-bot-token>
 PORT=5000
 ```